JonnyOThan/TweakScale/readme.md

 # Compatibilty

 Backwards compatibility is a core goal of TweakScaleRescaled.
-Existing craft files, saved games, configs, and mods that depend on Scale_Redist should work seamlessly if you change to TweakScaleRescaled (once all the bugs are worked out and it hits final release).
+Existing craft files, saved games, configs, and mods that depend on Scale_Redist should work seamlessly if you change to TweakScaleRescaled.

 However, ongoing interoperability with other versions of TweakScale is not a goal.
 I will make a reasonable effort to support it where it's easy.
 In order to make the improvements necessary, data structures and assumptions have to be altered in ways that are difficult to reverse.